An explicit algorithm for normal forms in small overlap monoids: A practical normal form algorithm

+In the case of line 24 the result follows by an argument that is identical to the argument in the proof of the base case of this proof. \end{proof}

-\begin{lem} Let $w_0$ be the input to \textbf{WpPrefix}($w_0$) and let $v_i$ be the value of $v$ after the $i$-th iteration of the while loop in line 2.
-Then $v_i$ is a prefix of the lexicographically minimal equivalent of $w_0$ for every $i$. \end{lem} \begin{proof} All line numbers in this proof refer to \textbf{NormalForm} in Algorithm~\ref{algorithm-normalform}.
+\begin{lemma} Let $w_0$ be the input to \textbf{NormalForm}($w_0$) and let $v_i$ with $i\geq 0$ be the value of $v$ after the $i$-th iteration of the while loop in line 2.
+Then $v_i$ is a prefix of the lexicographically minimal word $\min w_0$ equivalent to $w_0$ for every $i$. \end{lemma} \begin{proof} All line numbers in this proof refer to \textbf{NormalForm} in \cref{algorithm-normalform}.
 Certainly, $v_0 = \varepsilon$ is a prefix of the lexicographically least word $\min w_0$ equivalent to $w_0$.
 Assume for $j\geq 1$ that $v_{j-1}$ is a prefix of $\min w_0$.
 We will show that $v_j$ is also a prefix of $\min w_0$.
-Since $v_{j - 1}$ is a prefix of $\min w_0$, the special words in $v_{j - 1}$ are the initial $k$ special middle words in $\min w_0$ for some $k$.
+Since $v_{j - 1}$ is a prefix of $\min w_0$, the special middle words in $v_{j - 1}$ are the initial $k$ special middle words in $\min w_0$ for some $k$.
 The value of $v_j$ is assigned in one of lines 11, 15, 21, 25, and 29 and in every case $v_{j-1}$ is a prefix of $v_j$.
-Hence, by Lemma~\ref{same-prefixes}, it suffices to show that the $k + 1$-th special middle word in $\min w_0$ is the complement of the $k + 1$-th special middle word $Y_k$ in $w_0$ appended to $v_j$.
 We consider each of these cases separately.

-\textbf{Line 11:} If $v_{j}$ is defined in line 11, then the conditions of lines 3, 4 and 9 are satisfied.
-Hence $v_j$ contains the proper complement $\overline{Y_{k}}$ of the special middle word $Y_k$ belonging $v_{j - 1}$, and it suffices to show that $\min w_0$ contains $\overline{Y_k}$.
+\textbf{line 11:} If $v_{j}$ is defined in line 11, then the conditions of lines 3, 4 and 9 are satisfied.
+Since the conditions of line 3 are satisfied, $W_{j-1} = X_rY_rZ_r$ and by \cref{W-is-smw}, $Y_r$ is a special middle word of $v_{j-1}w_{j-1}$.
+Since the value of $W_{j-1}$ is assigned such that $Y_r$ is a suffix of $v_{j-1}$, it follows that $Y_r = Y_{k-1}$.
+In addition, since the value of $W_j$ gets assigned in line 10, it follows by \cref{W-is-smw} that $Y_s = Y_k$ in line 3 and $Y_t = \overline{Y_k}$ in line 11.
+It suffices by \cref{same-prefixes} to prove that the special middle word $\overline{Y_k}$ in $v_j$ is equal to the complement of $\overline{Y_k}$ in $\min w_0$.